 The following is a list of potentially eligible individuals, in order of preference:

 - The spouse and/or children of the deceased individual

 - If none of the aforementioned individuals are living or available, then the representative of the deceased individual’s estate may be able to file a claim

-Proving a Wrongful Death Case in Baton Rouge, LA: What it Entails and How an Attorney Can Help You Obtain Compensation
+Proving A Wrongful Death Case: What It Entails And How An Attorney Can Help

 - Coverage for funeral and/or burial costs